mreider/krems/README.md

 ## For Krems Developers/Contributors: Sample Site at Root

-Please note that the root of the `krems` repository itself now serves as the source material for the sample website.
-This sample site is automatically built and deployed (to the `main` branch's `docs/` folder, which is then typically served by GitHub Pages for `mreider.github.io/krems`) by the `.github/workflows/deploy-sample-and-telemetry.yaml` workflow.
+Please note that the root of the `krems` repository itself now serves as the source material for the sample website (e.g., for `https://mreider.github.io/krems/`).
+This sample site is automatically built and deployed to the `gh-pages` branch by the `.github/workflows/deploy-krems-site.yml` workflow.

 -   The `config.yaml` file located at the root of this repository is used for configuring this sample site.
 -   The main project `README.md` and other Go project files (`.go`, `go.mod`, etc.) are ignored by `krems` when it builds the sample site from the root.